 To start you have to consider if you have your ‘oxygen mask’ on first.
 If you are struggling to pay bills, and living paycheck to paycheck it can be tough to use an allowance as a teaching tool.
 However it can help decrease the occasional kid related splurge, and allow you to save more yourself if your expectations are more clearly defined.

 - How much allowance is the right amount for your kids?

 - What requirements of your children have to meet to get their allowance?
 Should you tie allowance to chores?
 Require that extra work around the house equals funds?
 Or tie earnings to schoolwork or grades?

 - Will you allow your child to have full control over their allowance?
 Do you plan to teach them the value of saving?
 What about giving back?

 - How will you give your children money?
 Cash?
 A savings account?
 Track it in a notebook or online?

 - Where will they keep their money?
 A wallet?
 A piggy bank?
 The bank?

 What about Teens?

 As your kids get older allowances don’t exactly cut it for their increased spending needs, and your need to not dig out $5 every time they ask for last minute lunch money.
 That’s where a prepaid card can help.
-The SpendSmart prepaid MasterCard from BillMyParents is a great option for parents and teens alike to take their money management skills to a new level without worrying about overspending or allowing your kids free reign over your credit card.
+It can fill the gaps between giving them free reign of their money and having to handle every purchase they make.

 Allowance In Our House